 - Offer to help a small child assemble some kind of model.
 'Realise' that you need a tool from your garage.
 Sneak off for a ride.

 - More than one of you?
 Say you have to pop round someone's (think of someone plausible) house to drop off a gift and go for a short ride instead.
 Brief the other party ahead of time.
-Or ensure the other party also rides bikes, and head off altogether.
+Or ensure the other party also rides bikes, and head off together.

 - Couples: you could try using the 'we need to visit the other set of parents' excuse.
 Or plan ahead and make this a legitimate excuse, stopping for a ride between visits.